From Emek Ha’arazim Plantations to Tur-Sinai Organic Farm.

-When Zionism was still popular and building the land was both a vision and a vital need, Sima and Ze’ev Tur-Sinai established the Emek Ha’arazim Plantations in the western approach to Jerusalem.
-These plantations, covering hundreds of dunams, served as a barrier between Israel and Jordan at the time.
+When Zionism was still popular and building the land was both a vision and a vital need, Sima and Ze’ev Tur-Sinai, established the Emek Ha’arazim Plantations in the western access to Jerusalem.
+These plantations, covering hundreds of Dunams, served as a barrier between Israeli and Jordanian forces at the time.

-At the beginning of the 1980’s the Tur-Sinai family returned most of the land to the state authorities, except for the 30 dunams that make up the existing farm today.
+At start of the 1980’s the Tur-Sinai family returned most of the land to the authorities, except for the 30 Dunams that make up the existing farm today.

-The ambition to engage in agriculture, together with the desire to bring the city inhabitants closer to nature, brought the family to establish a green boutique hotel/resort and a place to hold events and gatherings in a natural setting; it provides hotel accommodations, a setting for events, and workshops – all in the heart of a fruit-tree plantation.
-In accordance with the family tradition, the hotel was built using green construction methods (in accordance with Israeli standards), the first of its kind in Israel.
+The ambition to engage in agriculture, together with the desire to bring the city inhabitants closer to nature, encouraged the family to establish a green boutique hotel/resort and a place where events and gatherings were held.

 For further information please contact us at email@example.com